syednadeembe/project_sessions/session-design/cd/debug-cd/README.txt

-Exercise 1 : identifying the issues with the deployment from events or deployment kubectl apply -f rbac.yaml kubectl apply -f dbase.yaml  ### this pod will be in running state kubectl apply -f app-deployment.yaml kubectl apply -f ui-deployment.yaml kubectl get pods
+Exercise 1 : identifying the issues with the deployment from events or deployment kubectl apply -f rbac.yaml kubectl apply -f dbase.yaml  ### this pod will not be in running state kubectl apply -f app-deployment.yaml ### this pod will not be in running state kubectl apply -f ui-deployment.yaml ### this pod will be in running state kubectl get pods
 # one pod will be in pending state
 kubectl label nodes devops-with-syed-worker2 app=true
-kubectl get pods
+kubectl get pods ### understand why app pod is crashing kubectl label nodes devops-with-syed-worker2 dbase=true kubectl get pods
 # all pods will be in running state

-Exercise 2 : apply HPA on App deployment and see what happness, with max limit as 5
-# for HPA reference see session-6 content

-Exercise 3 : apply antiafinity on ui-deployment and see what happness kubectl scale deployment ui-deployment --replicas=3 kubectl get po -o wide | grep ui-deploy
+Exercise 2 : apply antiafinity on ui-deployment and see what happness kubectl scale deployment ui-deployment --replicas=3 kubectl get po -o wide | grep ui-deploy
 # explain why only two replications are running and why is 3rd one in pending state

-Exercise 4 : apply HPA on ui-deployment and see what happness, with max limit as 5
-# for HPA reference see session-6 content
+Exercise 3 : Affinity & Antiafinity Effect on HPA
+kubectl autoscale deployment calculator-app-deployment --cpu-percent=50 --min=2 --max=5
+kubectl autoscale deployment ui-deployment --cpu-percent=50 --min=2 --max=5

-Exercise 5 : taints and tolerations
+Exercise 4 : taints and tolerations

 kubectl get nodes -o json | jq '.items[].spec.taints' kubectl apply -f taint-for-master-node.yaml